films

 Recorded 25 March 2015 at Yorkshire Sculpture Park

 Greno Woods is a site of ancient woodland recorded as far back as the Middle Ages.
-It's own by Sheffield Wildlife Trust.
-Greno Woods is a large and beautiful reserve covering 178 hectares, next to the residential areas of Grenoside, Ecclesfield and Chapeltown.
+Own by Sheffield Wildlife Trust this is now a large and beautiful nature reserve covering 178 hectares next to the residential areas of Grenoside, Ecclesfield and Chapeltown.
 There is evidence that Greno Woods existed as early as 1600AD and has played a critical role in the local economy ever since.
 Here students from the University of Sheffield's School of Architecture help with the sustainable conservation and management of Greno Woods so it can continue to play an important role in the well-being of local wildlife and local residents.

 AlgoMech 2016: Sampler Cultureclash - Lace Tells